magenheimP/MagicMushroom_courseProject/README.md

 #game option

-WASD - move
+WASD - move \
-L_SHIFT - moveSpeed ++
+L_SHIFT - moveSpeed++ \
-L_CRTL - moveSpeed --
+L_CRTL - moveSpeed-- \
-F - flashlight On/Off
+F - flashlight On/Off \
-E - eat the mushroom
+E - eat the mushroom \
-Explore the woods and find mushrooms, some of them are edible and will get you trppy, try to find them! :)
+Explore the woods and find mushrooms, some of them are edible and will get you trppy, try to find them! :) \

 # Asset credits
 tt model: